 - ¼ teaspoon freshly ground black pepper

 - Stuffing Cakes:

-- 2 -3 cups leftover stuffing (pulsed lightly in a food processor if it's extremely chunky)
+- About 2 to 3 cups leftover stuffing (pulsed lightly in a food processor if it's extremely chunky)

 - 2 eggs

 - 6 eggs, at room temperature